james-stevens/pyrar/README.md

 - 2fA (enable & disable)
 - Make payments - Stripe, Crypto via Coinbase (PayPal is done)
 - Pull Payments for auto-renew (Stripe & PayPal only)
+- Ability to opt out of emails, by type of message

 ## Domains
 - UI to request transfers (some done)